 This is a slightly edited version of what Mr. Schrader talked about to a huge crowd of film buffs in Rotterdam.

 “Dog Eat Dog” was a crime film.
-Now, how do you make a crime film in 2015 – after Scorsese, after Tarantino, after Guy Ritchie?
+Now, how do you make a crime film in 2015—after Scorsese, after Tarantino, after Guy Ritchie?
 What does a crime film look like now?
 I had to get around people who didn’t think in the normal movie ways.
-So I was asking around and put together a team of younger talents, they were in their twenties, they all got their first solo credit and they all came from different fields.
-They came from video games, from fashion… They were a group of kids who not only thought outside the box, but they in fact didn’t know where the box was.
+So I was asking around and put together a team of younger talents; they were in their twenties, they all got their first solo credit, and they all came from different fields.
+They came from video games, from fashion… They were a group of kids who not only thought outside the box, but they, in fact, didn’t know where the box was.
 For six weeks, we met that summer every week at a diner, and I just said to them, ‘I have final cut.
 We can do anything.
-I wanna meet every week, so bring in examples from film, from architecture… If we want all the characters wear green hats, we can do that.
+I wanna meet every week, so bring in examples from film, from architecture… If we want all the characters to wear green hats, we can do that.
 We have the freedom.
 The only mistake we can make is the mistake of not being bold enough.’

-I hired him again do cut “First Reformed” which I wanted to cut rather quickly, and on the side, I wanted him to recut “Dying of the Light.”
+I hired him again to cut “First Reformed” , which I wanted to cut rather quickly, and on the side, I wanted him to recut “Dying of the Light.”
 So we were editing the two films more or less at the same time.
-Then I went to Lionsgate and said, ‘Look, I want to recut “Dying of the Light,” I’ll do this on my own, I’ll remix it, get the music done and I’ll give it to you.
-You can do whatever you want with it, you can put it on your website or use it as an extra.
+Then I went to Lionsgate and said, ‘Look, I want to recut “Dying of the Light,” I’ll do this on my own, I’ll remix it, get the music done, and I’ll give it to you.
+You can do whatever you want with it; you can put it on your website or use it as an extra.
 And I will take zero money.’
-They thought that was a good offer, but one of the producers said no because of the bad feelings – bad things that I had said, and so forth.
+They thought that was a good offer, but one of the producers said no because of the bad feelings—bad things that I had said, and so forth.
 And so they didn’t want to offer me this bit of gratification.
 But I decided to go forward anyway.
-Because I had no permission, I had no access to the original material, only to three DVD cuts and their cut, and I had no clean sound.
-So I had to come up with an approach to use these limitations, to deconstruct and reconstruct the film.
+Because I had no permission, I had no access to the original material, only three DVD cuts and their cut, and I had no clean sound.
+So I had to come up with an approach to use these limitations to deconstruct and reconstruct the film.

 International Film Festival Rotterdam (Netherlands)